sliljegren/1L-3NErrors/README.md

 		   ...])

-which will yield the same aberr output as the dataframe, however, with a warning.
+which will yield the same aberr output as the data frame, however, with a warning.